Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Lunar regolith searches

-Table \ref{tab:lunarobs} summarizes the prospects for lunar detection of \pu244, as well as for \i129 and \hf182 including cosmogenic backgrounds estimated as described in the Materials and Methods section.
+Table \ref{tab:lunarobs} and Fig.~\ref{fig:rpro-regolith} summarize the prospects for lunar detection of \pu244, as well as for \i129 and \hf182 including cosmogenic backgrounds estimated as described in Appendix~\ref{subsec:production}.
 We also estimate the minimum number ${\cal N}_{i,\rm min}$ of atoms of each species needed for a confident accelerator mass spectrometry (AMS) measurement, based on present sensitivity levels and extraction efficiency.
-From the needed number of atoms and the predicted number $y_i = n_i/\rho$ of signal atoms per gram, we estimate the sample mass $m_{i,\rm min} = {\cal N}_{i,\rm min}/y_i$ needed; for the SN case this spans a large range, reflecting the large uncertainties in the predictions.
+From the needed number of atoms and the predicted number $y_i = n_i/\rho$ of signal atoms per gram, we estimate the sample mass $m_{i,\rm min} = {\cal N}_{i,\rm min}/y_i$ needed; for the SN case, this spans a large range, reflecting the large uncertainties in the predictions.

 The AMS sensitivity for \i129 together with large \i129/\pu244 predicted ratios suggests that \i129 detection is already within the grasp of present techniques (if care is taken to avoid contamination from anthropogenic sources); indeed, intriguing measurements already exist. \i129 has already been detected in a Fe-Mn crust \citep{Ji2015ams}, showing a dropoff with depth consistent with a background source such as natural uranium fission.
 The Fe-Mn crust was not independently dated, but the abundance levels appear inconsistent with the SB model while allowing room for some SA models and the KA and KB models.
-We note that~\cite{Nishiizumi1989+} used AMS to measure \i129 in the lunar regolith, and \cite{Nishiizumi1983} measured it in lunar rock, finding very similar abundances.
-Lunar rocks should not contain a SN or KN component so, at face value, these data seem to place an upper limit $n(\i129)/\rho \lesssim 3 \times 10^{7} \, \rm atoms/g$ on any extrasolar signal.
-This result is consistent with the indications from \i129 data in a Fe-Mn crust \cite{ji2015crusts} discussed in \cite{Wang2021}.
-These measurements were not made with our research program in mind, but still the apparent non-detection of \i129 puts pressure on the SN models, as seen in Fig.~\ref{fig:rpro-regolith}: it would rule out the HFB nuclear model for the forced neutrino wind case, as well as the baseline and HFB nuclear models for the MHD SN.
+We note that~\cite{Nishiizumi1989} used AMS to measure \i129 in the lunar regolith, and \cite{Nishiizumi1983} measured it in lunar rock, finding very similar abundances.
+Lunar rocks should not contain an SN or KN component so, at face value, these data seem to place an upper limit $n(\i129)/\rho \lesssim 3 \times 10^{7} \, \rm atoms \ {\rm g}^{-1}$ on any extrasolar signal.
+This result is consistent with the indications from \i129 data in a Fe-Mn crust \citep{ji2015crusts} discussed in \cite{Wang2021}.
+These measurements were not made with our research program in mind, but still, the apparent nondetection of \i129 puts pressure on the SN models, as seen in Fig.~\ref{fig:rpro-regolith}: It would rule out the HFB nuclear model for the forced neutrino wind case, as well as the baseline and HFB nuclear models for the MHD SN.
 Future dedicated \i129 searches in the deep ocean and on the Moon would be of great interest.